FILMS FROM BALKAN WAR-ZONES

 In Victim of Geography the sad, mad, bad, lost and beautiful people I filmed are more ‘Anti-Celebrities’ telling their own stories directly to me and my camera, opening windows onto worlds/geographies we don’t often get to see.
 That’s of course if – as the film’s opening statement says – you’re prepared to open up your eyes and try to see things differently.

 Victim of Geography was Scotland’s first digital feature (despite claims made elsewhere by certain drama queens!) and the first Scottish documentary to ever be selected for it’s official World-wide premier and the Silver Wolf competition at the International Documentary Festival Amsterdam (IDFA)

 A Pictorial Heroes Production in association with Channel 4 Television,The Scottish Arts Council Lottery Film fund and The Glasgow Film Office

 There is a limited edition 2 disk interactive DVD set of the film available, which also includes the film’s entire original sound-score, a Director’s commentary and many extra scenes and invisible cities not included in the cinema feature.
 Contact me via this website for further information.

 Like many males I’m obsessed with War and Football.

-They are both things that can get into your blood.
-War is something that takes place when dialogue and reason fails and hate and testosterone takes-over, while football is a universal language that crosses all borders, gets the passion (and testosterone) going and unifies as well as divides.
+Both are things that – if you let them – can get into your blood.
+And while War is something that takes place when dialogue and reason fail and hate and testosterone takes-over, football on the other hand can be a universal language that crosses all borders, gets the passion (and testosterone) going and unifies as well as divides.

 ” What do you need to be a professional footballer?